 Known for his emotive runway shows and showstopping prints, Richard Quinn was the first recipient of the Queen Elizabeth II Award.
 Embracing dramatic couture finishes and vintage-inspired fabrics, the results are truly red carpet ready.

 11. Christopher Kane

-Making his debut in 2006, Christopher Kane has gone onto garner critical acclaim for his subversive yet demure designs, and has become an A-list designer of choice thanks to his bold yet brilliant event looks.
+Making his debut in 2006, Christopher Kane has gone on to garner critical acclaim for his subversive yet demure designs and become an A-list designer of choice thanks to his bold, brilliant event looks.

 If you're a fan of all things shiny, then Ashish Gupta is your man.
-Studying for his MA in fashion design at Central Saint Martins, his name-sake label has become synonymous with high-octane embellished designs.
+His namesake label has become synonymous with high-octane embellished designs.